olivluca/TruMinus/README.md

 ## build it

 To build it you'll need [platformio](https://platformio.org/).
-You should also create a `wifi.h` file with the details of your wifi access point and of your mqtt broker, please see the comments in `main.cpp`.
+You should also create a `wifi_config.h` file with the details of your wifi access point and of your mqtt broker, please see the comments in `main.cpp`.

 Change the settings in `platformio.ini` to suit your board and your preferences.